 Not that I ever went there then.
-I was a Catholic boy and I remember having to ask special permission from the priests to even go into a Protestant church, as we called them.
+I was a strictly brought up Catholic boy and I remember having to ask special permission from the priests to even go into a Protestant church, as we called them.
 Now and for many years it has been one of my favourite places to sit in and contemplate, and also to climb to the top of and photograph the City, the River and Liverpool 8.
-Hence now thinking of this one as “The Cathedral” and the other, though much loved, as “The Catholic Cathedral”.
+Hence now thinking of this one as “The Cathedral” and the other, though loved, as “The Catholic Cathedral”.

 Actually the Edwin Lutyens crypt of a much bigger cathedral that never did get built.
 I remember being brought here by school to see the model of what got built and opened by 1967.

 In May 1967 me and my friend Paul Du Noyer were two of the many altar boys during its opening celebrations.
 A great honour which I still treasure.
 Though my own belief in a god did not survive my adolescence and has not returned since.

 Now the images at the centre of Seaport that changed my life from the moment I first saw them.